What a Government Shutdown Will Mean For NASA and SpaceX - Slashdot

 Re: (Score:2)

-More important than ever (Score:3)
+More important than ever (Score:4)

 Re: (Score:2)